 After the paint dried, I applied a coat of Mod Podge to the top and let it dry for about 20 minutes.
 I repeated that process five more times for a total of six coats.
 I used the “hard coat” Mod Podge, so that it would really seal the paper and make a solid surface.

 Now, my tables are protected from those evil drink rings.
-I’m not sure these are actually any safer for my DS, who will probably now use them as weapons, but they sure are cute.
+I’m not sure these are actually any safer for Zack, who will probably now use them as weapons, but they sure are cute.